intel-analytics/ipex-llm/docs/docs/APIGuide/Optimizers/Optimizer.md

 ```
 Function setModelAndOptimMethods will set a new model and new OptimMethods to the optimizer.
 `newModel`: a model will replace the old model in optimizer.
 `newOptimMethods`: new OptimMethods will replace the old model in optimizer.
-It's a mapping of submodules -> OptimMethod.
+It's a mapping of submodule -> OptimMethod.
  <br>
 ```scala